chrisalexander/blog/_posts/2012-01-12-how-to-add-a-dns-record-in-new-123-reg-co-uk-control-panel.md

 ---
 layout: post
-heading: 'How to add a * DNS record in new 123-reg.co.uk control panel'
+heading: 'How to add a star DNS record in new 123-reg.co.uk control panel'
 categories: life
 ---